-If arguing is common when you are learning this relationship skill, you should stop and first master anger management and more basic communication skills.
+If you are learning this relationship skill, but arguing occurs often in your relationship, you should stop and first master anger management and more basic communication skills.
 After you have done this, you can then return to this relationship skill and practice it some more.

-Although this is a generalization, for many couples it is true — women have more aptitude for talk than men.
+Although this is a generalization, for many couples it is true — women have more aptitude for speaking than men.
 From a practical point of view, this means you should not spend more than 20 or 30 minutes to problem solve.
 If you continue past a man's limits, he may become irritable and / or angry.
-If "the problem" is not solve in the allotted time, agree to continue on another day.
+If 'the problem' is not solved in the allotted time, agree to continue on another day.

 You may want to print this exercise for ease of use.
 Click the Print Friendly button above.
 From there you can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.

 1. Problem / Situation discussion — define and discuss the problem.
-For this phase don't make any decision — just share thoughts and feelings using the skills learned in the Constructive Communication exercise.
+For this phase don't make any decisions — just share thoughts and feelings using the skills learned in the Effective Communication exercise.

 - Ask questions until you fully understand your partner's position.

 2. Summarize your partner's point of view.
-Take a few moments to summarize how you understand what your partner's opinion is on the topic and what he or she wants to happen as a result of your conversation.
+Take a few moments to summarize how you understand your partner's opinion on the topic and what he or she wants to happen as a result of the conversation.

 If you or your partner are not able to do this.
 Go back to step #1 and do it over.
 DO NOT GO ON TO STEP #3 UNLESS YOU EACH UNDERSTAND WHAT YOUR PARTNER FEELS, THINKS, AND WANTS.

 3. Problem Solution.
 In this phase, you try to agree on a plan to 'solve' the problem.